Arielle requests that you contact us.

 speech by birds please

-read below.
+read the column below.

 To some people the idea of talking with animals seems silly, yet a